bigcommerce/dev-docs/markdown/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ### {{getImageSrcset}}

 This helper is intended to be used with `{{getImage}}`.
-[Srcset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset) returns a list of response images sizes.
+[Srcset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset) returns a list of images sizes.

-If not parameters are passed in then it return the default sizes.
+If no parameters are passed in then it return the default sizes.

 - `url` : Url  of the image
 - `sizes` : Image sizes